-These are the top 10 family-friendly things to do in Columbus Ohio!
+These are the top 10 things to do with kids in Columbus Ohio!

 Columbus has so much to offer families!
 It’s a great place to live, work, play and visit!
 Every day it seems I run across something new going on or a special event to check out!
 My family moved here 10 years ago and we have fallen in love!